Robin MitchellAssociate Professor, History

 B.A.
 Ethnic Studies, Mills College, 1998

-Robin Mitchell is an Assistant Professor of History at the California State University Channel Islands (CI).
+Robin Mitchell is an Associate Professor of History at the California State University Channel Islands (CI).
 She received her master’s degree in Late Modern European History from the University of California, Santa Cruz, and her doctorate in Late Modern European History from the University of California, Berkeley, with a Designated Emphasis in Women, Gender, and Sexuality.
 Her dissertation investigated the correlation between representations of black women in France and the aftermath of the Haitian Revolution.

 Before joining the CI faculty in 2016, Professor Mitchell was a full-time faculty member at DePaul University in Chicago.

 - HIST 318 Age of Revolutions, 1648-1871

 - HIST 414 Women and Gender in History